Faculty Directory (See also faculty by area.)

 Power electronics, nonsinusoidal systems, network analysis and synthesis

-F. Hugh Coughlin/CLECO Distinguished Professor Ph.D.
+F. Hugh Coughlin/CLECO Distinguished Professor, IEEE Fellow Ph.D.
 (1988), University of Minnesota

 Associate Professor Ph.D.
 (1988), Rensselaer Polytechnic Institute